Gut Instinct or Trauma Trigger? How to Tell the Difference

 When your heart is racing and you feel the urge to run, is it your female intuition warning you of danger, or just your past trauma self-sabotaging a good thing?

-Ask yourself: What specific behavior in the present moment caused this feeling?
+To finalize your assessment, look for the "Root Evidence."
+Ask yourself: What specific, observable behavior in the present moment triggered this feeling?

 Tired of the Toxic Cycle?